CambridgeNuclear/SCONE/docs/Input Manual.rst

 * alpha_0: initial guess for the alpha eigenvalue.
 Vital to choose this with an appropriate sign for stability: positive if supercritical, negative if subcritical.
   In units of 1/s.
-* lambda: stabilisation factor for alpha calculations.
+* eta: stabilisation factor for alpha calculations.
 Usually chosen as 1.
+Only takes effect in subcritical systems.
 * seed (*optional*): initial seed for the pseudo random number generator
 * outputFile (*optional*, default = 'output'): name of the output file
 * outputFormat (*optional*, default = ``asciiMATLAB``): type of output file.